kentkr/data-dec/README.md

 cd dec;
 ```

 Now create a models/ dir with `mkdir models`.
-This will store all your python scripts your data models.
+This will store all the python scripts that deal with data models.

 Do the same but for tests. `mkdir tests`.
-Here you can add custom tests.
+Here you can add custom test functions..

-Use the `touch` command to set up your `decor.yml` file like `touch decor.yml`.
+Use the `touch` command to set up your `decor.yml` file (`touch decor.yml`).
 It will eventually store information about your "decorated"
 project, but for now only defines a default profile to use.
-Now open the file and paste the below info into it
+Open the file and paste the below info into it

 ```yml
 version: 1